 The quality of a tenant billing run is set before the formula starts.
 If the source utility invoice is incomplete, misread, or stored without context, the allocation worksheet will inherit those defects and the dispute will show up later instead of now.

 At minimum, each bill intake record should capture the service location, vendor account number, utility type, service period, invoice date, due date, total charges, taxes, credits, and any line-item detail that affects recoverability.
+The exact field set varies by region and utility type, with UK, EU, and US formats differing in ways that matter once you try to standardize across a portfolio.
 If the invoice covers multiple meters, multiple buildings, or mixed common and tenant-serving areas, that structure needs to be visible in the intake record too.
 Property teams also need to note whether the bill contains estimated usage, catch-up adjustments, or prior-period corrections because those items change how the charge should be allocated.

 Those fields are not administrative clutter.
 They feed the allocation worksheet that determines which amount is recoverable, which amount belongs to common-area charges, and which property-level inputs should be applied to the tenant split.
 They also help the team separate what AP needs for payment approval from what billing operations need for chargeback support.
 AP may only need enough information to pay the utility vendor correctly.
 Tenant billing needs enough detail to explain why a resident was charged a specific amount for a specific service period.

 This is the point in the workflow where structured extraction becomes useful.
 If your team is dealing with dozens or hundreds of utility bills across a portfolio, AI utility bill extraction for property finance teams can turn source documents into allocation-ready spreadsheets before billing logic is applied.
 The same logic sits behind automating utility invoice capture before allocation: standardize service dates, account references, totals, taxes, and line items first, then move into property-specific allocation rules.
+The same intake discipline also helps teams handling council-issued charges, such as extracting UK business rates demand notices into Excel, when property finance workflows need comparable audit-ready source data.
 Invoice Data Extraction fits this stage because utility bills are a supported document type and the platform can output Excel, CSV, or JSON files with the fields property teams actually need for downstream review.

 Choose an Allocation Method That Matches the Property